In this article

-In my previous role, the conversion rate from trial to paying customer was 10%.
+The conversion rate from trial to paying customer was 10% in my previous role.

 My task was to improve the conversion rate by at least 20 percentage points.

-The action I took was to design and teach our salespeople how to follow up with prospects by using email automation.
+I taught our salespeople to follow up with prospects by using email automation.
 I also wrote the initial email scripts for the salespeople to use.

-The result was an increase in conversion rate from 10% to 45% driven by prospecting being prompted to convert."
+The result was an increase in conversion rate from 10% to 45%."

-Why this is a good answer: As with the previous answer, the applicant has provided a quantifiable achievement in conversion rate.
-An increase in conversion rate (and the ability to explain why it happened) shows the interviewer that you have the ability to contribute to the company's bottom line.
+Why this is a good answer: The applicant has provided a quantifiable improvement in the conversion rate.
+An increase in conversion rate (and the ability to explain why it happened) shows the interviewer you can contribute to the company's bottom line.

 Example answer #3

-"You told me that one of your company's goals is to improve retention.
+"You told me one of your company's goals is to improve retention.